 Following an experiment by with ancient teleporters called “Gates” by Doctor Malcolm Betruger (Dominic Mafham), monsters wreak havoc on a UAC base on one of Mars’ moons, Phobos.
 The UAC then sends in a team trained marines, including Dark, to the Phobos base where they find humans under a demonic influence.
 Time to “rip and tear”, eh?

 Not quite.
 Doom: Annihilation hits its marks and that’s about it.
-The Marines wander from action set piece to set piece finding out more information about what happened while fighting the occasional zombie.
-Okay, they’re not technically zombies, they’re humans under demonic influence, but take one look at the cheap Walking Dead rejects Dark and her crew fight and tell me they’re not just zombies.
+The Marines wander from action set piece to set piece learning more about what happened while fighting the occasional zombie.
+Okay, they’re not technically zombies, they’re humans under demonic influence.
+But take one look at these cheap Walking Dead rejects and tell me they’re not just zombies.
 This is disappointing, as while zombies of sorts were an enemy in the game, they had a more intriguing design and weren’t the primary enemy.

-For the majority of Doom: Annihilation we’re stuck with these ugly as sin creatures for our heroes to contend with.
-Not ugly as sin, intentionally, mind you- ugly as a result of a budget that just doesn’t cover what they were going for.
+For the majority of Doom: Annihilation, all we have are these ugly creatures for our heroes to contend with.
+Not intentionally ugly as sin, mind you.
+They are ugly as a result of a budget that just doesn’t cover what they were going for.
 Everything in Annihilation has this quality to it.
-Flat lighting, poor creature design all over the place, and a lot of scenes set in white rooms where characters discuss events that should be shown to us instead.
+Flat lighting, poor creature designs, and a lot of scenes where characters discuss events that it should show in detail.
 And the characters we have, aren’t engaging enough to make this journey worthwhile.
 With the exception of Dark, I couldn’t tell you a single thing about any of these characters.
 They’re disposable cannon fodder, meant to drop like flies so the plot keeps on chugging along.

 You can practically hear that chugging as the movie gets towards its inevitable climax, where Joan goes through the Gate to Hell itself.
 Now, this should be exciting, right?
 After all so much of the promise of this movie came from it undoing the perceived wrong of the first Doom movie by actually showing us Hell!
 What a let down.
-Doom: Annihilation combines every cliche in the book to make the most uninspired Hell that has ever been put to screen.
-Flooded with poor CGI, the murky brown, head-scratching final destination of our film doesn’t seem designed to be impressive to anyone.
+Doom: Annihilation combines every cliche in the book to make the most uninspired Hell to ever grace the screen.
+Flooded with poor CGI, the murky brown, head-scratching final destination of our film is not impressive in the slightest.
 It just… exists.

 That’s really all you can say about Doom: Annihilation.
 It’s a movie that doesn’t honor the spirit of its source material, doesn’t provide anything interesting of its own, and just exists to be the kind of film you might see on TV at 2 AM in the morning and fall asleep to.
 If you want a movie that, for all its flaws, captures what made Doom so fun to play, watch Doom (2005). –James Preston Poole